 Cover leftovers with plastic wrap or aluminum foil.
 Plastic containers with tight lids can also be used.

 Meat

 Store most meat in original wrapping as long as it is airtight and moisture-proof.
 Rewrap if necessary.
-See the following chart for storage times.
+See the following for storage times.
+When storing meat longer than the times given, freeze the meat.